davidnene/QR-code-generator/README.md

-## QR Code Qenerator CLI App
+## QR Code Generator CLI App
-This is a simple-to-use CLI program for generating QR Code on anything!
+This is a simple-to-use Command Line Interface program for generating QR code on anything!

 ### Technologies used
 - Python